emacsmirror/git-timemachine/README.md

 Drop git-timemachine.el somewhere in your `load-path`.

-Visit a git-controlled file and issue `M-x git-timemachine-mode` (or bind it to a keybinding of your choice).
+Visit a git-controlled file and issue `M-x git-timemachine` (or bind it to a keybinding of your choice).

 Use the following keys to navigate historic version of the file